tamascsaba/jsconf-2024-presentation/slides/slides.md

 <!--
 Let’s start with my favorite topic strength.

-Did you know the grip strength of today’s average teenagers is weaker than that of women in the 1970s?
+Did you know the grip strength of today’s average teenagers is weaker than that of women in the 1970s? (seventys)

 So we became weaker and weaker time by time.
 But what is the problem why it is so important: